MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 500,000     | and over         | 31,250         | 6.99%        | 500,000            |

-Withholding rates for taxpayers filing as *B*
+Withholding rates for taxpayers filing as *B*:

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|